-We started our work with a few meetings with the Association's representers; we discussed future content and main design requirements.
+We started our work with a few meetings with the Association's representatives: we discussed a future content and main design requirements.
 Our partners provided necessary wireframes and we started our work on the drafts.
-At the beginning we created three concepts of the hero image to set a general mood and style of the website.
+In the beginning, we created three concepts of a hero image to set a general mood and a style of the website.

-For the first version we used 3d letters and famous buildings and symbols of Barcelona.
+For the first version, we used 3d letters and famous buildings and symbols of Barcelona.
 We added the map of Barcelona with Eixample grid; it allowed to make the whole composition deeper.
-Also, it was linked with the logo design.
+Also, it was linked to the logo design.

 The second version used simple flat shapes and mosaic details.
-For the third version we used a famous view of the city and blurred decorative element on it to emphasize the logo.
+For the third version, we used a famous view of the city and a blurred decorative element on it to emphasize the logo.
 Association liked the second version; the first looked too "touristic" and the third was too dark.

 After that we started with the designs of the homepage.
-First we planned to organise the content in contrast-colored visually separated sections like it had been done for Los Angeles Drupalcon website.
-We used diagonal elements like on Barcelona Drupalcon splashpage and subtle patterns and photos of Barcelona.
+First, we planned to organize the content in contrast-colored visually separated sections like it had been done for the Los Angeles DrupalCon website.
+We used diagonal elements like on the Barcelona DrupalCon splash page and subtle patterns and photos of Barcelona.

 In general, the team from the Association liked this concept but they asked us to try to add brighter colors from the logo all over the page and make smoother transitions between sections.
 The updated version was created soon.
 We added more mosaic details to the hero image.
-For News & Updates section we created the flat illustration devoted to seaside.
+For the News & Updates section, we created the flat illustration devoted to the seaside.
 Transitions between sections were made with waved lines.
-Session Tracks section became brighter; also we added some mosaic pieces to the footer.
-After the next revision we added more background patterns and flying colored pieces of mosaic similar to the splashpage.
+Session Tracks section became brighter; also, we added some mosaic pieces to the footer.
+After the next revision, we added more background patterns and flying colored pieces of mosaic similar to the splash page.

 Later on we polished this concept and approved this design of the homepage:

-We'd like to thank all the team from Drupal Assosiation for great collaboration!
+We'd like to thank all the team of Drupal Association for the great collaboration!
 Local members helped us to learn so many new things about Barcelona.
 Every week we had meetings with coordinators to discuss our progress.
 So we want to say thank you to all who created this great website with us!